 I worked on the production of a series of Arduino/Intel Edison instruction tutorials.
 Check out a selection of them below!

 A light installation performed by Arduino Verkstad in Jakarta, 2013.
 15200 LEDs in 3800 groups adding up to 1900 Chinese lanterns.
-40 Arduino Mega boards, a specially design shield to handle communications and a lot of manual work.
+40 Arduino Mega boards, a specially designed shield to handle communications and a lot of manual work.
 My duties on this project was working on-location, to assist, document and direct media production/post-production.

 In 2013, BBH and Arduino collaborated in holding a week-long hackathon for young people in Jakarta, Indonesia.
 My role in the project was assisting production, documenting and directing media production/post-production on location.